mobashirr/blog_post_system/README.md

 # about the project
-this project is a simple back-end system for blog posts web based application providing a simple api at ... ip ...
+this project is a simple back-end system api for blog posts web based application, we provide a live api at http://157.245.135.17:7777/api/v1

 # getting started